cascadeProjectionValues with cascadeType = "sum"¶

 + mapProjectionValues(varName, valnType, hLevel, March, 0, "sum")

-To make the summing easier to reason about, unavailable or out-of-bounds values are treated as 0
+To make the summing easier to reason about, unavailable or out-of-bounds values are treated as 0 rather than N/A.

-has no effect when cascadeType = "sum"
+Note that valnDateMonthsShift has no effect when cascadeType = "sum".

 Examples¶